antronerds/r2-training-courses/docs/Methylation_analysis.md

 In case that a gene name of interest is uncertain, one can find the exact gene name of interest by a methylation ID obtained from UCSC Genome Browser.
 This search process is described in *Appendix 12.1 Finding a Gene of Interest* of this manual.

-A linear graph is generated as the following graph with an X-axis with samples (probes) and a Y-axis as CLDN10 methylation. (in Figure 2-6) Each sample (a.k.a. cell line type, on the X-axis) is ordered by its degree of CLDN10 methylation (on the Y-axis).
-The probe with the highest average mean is selected by default.
+AA YY-graph is generated with the samples (cell lines) on the X-axis ordered by β-value from low to high, and the CLDN10 methylation β-value on the Y-axis (Figure 2-6).
+The probe with the highest mean is selected by default.

 ![](_static/images/Methylation/fig2-6.jpg)

 [**Figure 2-6: Graph one probe of the chosen CLDN10 dataset**](_static/images/Methylation/fig2-6.jpg)

-Two additional features on this webpage come in handy: By clicking on the exclamation mark right in the graph title (marked in red in Figure 2-6), the user could see the description of the dataset as in Figure 2-7.
-Next, if the user wants to grasp the basic knowledge on biological or medical terminologies, one could click on the GeneID table link (marked in red in Figure 2-6) and read the definition of the terminologies on the National Library of Medicine (NIM) website. (in Figure 2-8)
+Two additional features on this webpage come in handy: By clicking on the exclamation mark right in the graph title (indicated with the red arrow Figure 2-6), the user could see the description of the dataset as in Figure 2-7.
+Next, if the user wants to grasp the basic knowledge on biological or medical terminologies, one could click on the GeneID table link depicted below the YY-plot and read the definition of the terminologies on the National Library of Medicine (NIM) website. (in Figure 2-8)

 ![](_static/images/Methylation/fig2-7.jpg)